Germanic strong verb: Origin and development

 Strong verbs have their origin in the ancestral Proto-Indo-European (PIE) language.
 In PIE, vowel alternations called ablaut were frequent and occurred in many types of word, not only in verbs.
-The vowel that appeared in any given syllable is called its "grade".
-In many words, the basic vowel was *e (e-grade), but, depending on what syllable of a word the stress fell on in PIE, this could change to *o (o-grade), or disappear altogether (zero grade).
+The basic vowel was *e (e-grade), but, depending on what syllable of a word the stress fell on in PIE, this could change to *o (o-grade), or disappear altogether (zero grade).
 Both e and o could also be lengthened to ē and ō (lengthened grade).
 Thus ablaut turned short e into the following sounds:

 As the Germanic languages developed from PIE, they dramatically altered the Indo-European verbal system.
 PIE verbs could occur in three distinct aspects: the aorist, present and perfect aspect.
 The aorist originally denoted events without any attention to the specifics or ongoing nature of the event ("ate", perfective aspect).
 The present implied some attention to such details and was thus used for ongoing actions ("is eating", imperfective aspect).
 The perfect was a stative verb, and referred not to the event itself, but to the state that resulted from the event ("has eaten" or "is/has been eaten").
 In Germanic, the aorist eventually disappeared and merged with the present, while the perfect took on a past tense meaning and became a general past tense.
 The strong Germanic present thus descends from the PIE present, while the past descends from the PIE perfect.
-The inflections of PIE verbs also changed considerably.

 In the course of these changes, the different root-vowels caused by PIE ablaut became markers of tense.
 Thus in Germanic, *bʰer- became *beraną in the infinitive (e-grade); *bar in the past singular (o-grade); *bērun in the past plural (ē-grade); and *buranaz in the past participle (zero-grade).

 In Proto-Germanic, the system of strong verbs was largely regular.
 As sound changes took place in the development of Germanic from PIE, the vowels of strong verbs became more varied, but usually in predictable ways, so in most cases all of the principal parts of a strong verb of a given class could be reliably predicted from the infinitive.
 Thus we can reconstruct Common Germanic as having seven coherent classes of strong verbs.
 This system continued largely intact in the first attested Germanic languages, notably Gothic, Old English, Old High German and Old Norse.